Let’s keep it simple. There are basically two management styles: “bossy” and “buddy.”

 All managers are drifting between these extremes, looking for the best approach in their particular cases.
 For you to choose the right management style, I’d like to share some insights, expert tips, and stories.
 I hope you’ll find them helpful!

 But first, a little disclosure.
 I’m writing about working styles because our Chanty team is curious about every aspect of team interaction.
-Understanding it helps us design a better communication tool for our customers—a fast, smart Chanty team chat.
-Become one of our users now!
+Armed with these insights, we delve in and create more effective and productive communication tools.
+Understanding leadership helps us provide a better communication tool for our customers: the fastest and smartest Chanty team chat.
+Our goal is to make easy, intuitive solutions to improve collaboration for managers and teams.
+Become a user now!

 Management styles: what’s the gist?